 Carbon Neutral Certification

-Council has achieved carbon neutral certification for the 2018/19 financial year under the Federal Government’s Climate Active program.
+Council has achieved carbon neutral certification for the 2018/19 and 2019/20 financial years under the Federal Government’s Climate Active program.
 We have done so by measuring the greenhouse gas emissions we produce through our operations and working towards reducing them as much as possible.

 Our remaining emissions are offset (by purchasing carbon credits generated by a solar power project), with a net result of zero emissions.
 This means for all of the emissions associated with running our operations, we have invested in projects which will prevent the same number of emissions from entering the atmosphere.